Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-6.md

 from utils import dict_excludes, dict_sort, read_json_file
 ```

-Two of those imports should be familiar, but not the 'read_json_file' import.
+Two of those imports should be familiar, but not the `read_json_file` import.
 That's because it does not exist yet.
-So let's get that into the utils.py file in the root directory. remember
+So let's get that into the utils.py file in the root directory.

->Open utils.py and place the following python code before the other functions but below the imports.
+>Open `utils.py` and place the following python code before the other functions but below the imports.

 ```python
 def read_json_file(json_file):